 Stay hydrated!
 Jet lag is often brought on by dehydration.
 I know, you don’t want to get up 10 times during your flight to use the restroom, but you’ll thank me later!
 Staying hydrated also means to lay off the caffeine and alcohol.
 Ok, maybe one in-flight cocktail is fine to ease the stress of traveling.
 After that, stick to water!
 It will be your best friend during your long flight.

 Consider taking a sleeping pill or melatonin during long flights.
 This works for some people!
 Of course, check with your doctor first to make sure this is an option for you.
 Sleeping on a plane isn’t quite like sleeping in your own bed.
 Sleeping pills, sleeping masks and a neck pillow can help you fall into a restful sleep so you can still get some beauty sleep.
+One of our favorite remedies is No-Jet-Lag, this homeopathic product is easy to take and will no side effects.

 Congrats, you made it!
 Now that you’ve arrived, it’s time to get moving.